-What is PVC/Vinyon and how is it made?
+What is PVC, and how is it made?

-Quite simply, PVC is a petrochemical product that is heavily processed from start to finish and can take an enormous variety of forms.
-Vinyon, as the textile derivative of PVC, is popular for its weather-resistant qualities in coats, jackets, and even skiing equipment, artificial leathers, or fetish fashion!
+Quite simply, PVC is a petrochemical product that is heavily processed from start to finish and can take many forms.
+Vinyon, as the textile derivative of PVC, is popular for its weather-resistant qualities in coats, jackets, skiing equipment, artificial leathers, or fetish fashion.